 - Proposed course schedule

-The advisor will adjust the plan with the student and outline specific conditions that the student must meet for reinstatement.
+The advisor will adjust the plan with the student and outline specific conditions that the student must meet for readmission.
 These specific conditions, a proposed schedule, and the student's academic plan will be forwarded to the Director for Student Advising and Support Services for review.
-If approved, the student will continue on probationary status Level III until satisfactory academic progress has been met for two quarters or longer.
-Notification will be sent to the student outlining conditions of reinstatement.
+If approved, the student will continue on academic intervention status Level II until both their cumulative and quarterly GPAs are above 2.0.
+Notification will be sent to the student outlining conditions of readmission.